modelica/ModelicaSpecification/RationaleMCP/DevelopmentProcess.md

 the specified behavior changed to correct flaws.

-Maintenance releases (i.e., revised versions like 3.3r1, 3.2r1, 3.2r2) should only be for correcting flaws and clarifying behavior, and should thus not contain MCPs nor introduce other non-backwards compatible changes except bugfixes.
+Maintenance releases (i.e., revised versions like 3.3r1, 3.2r1, 3.2r2) should only be for correcting flaws and clarifying behavior, and should thus neither contain MCPs nor introduce other non-backwards compatible changes except bugfixes.

 There are proposals for a stricter numbering of language specification versions giving a semantic meaning to "major", "minor", and "revisions" (and possibly changing the numbering systems and including pre-release versions as well); if accepted such proposals should be followed for future releases.
 Note that there are also proposals for stricter version numbering of libraries.

+### Use of unreleased versions

 Pre-release and development versions are not formally released, and should in general not be used even if they follow some released version.